Who we are

 It provides a structure whereby new graduates, with the support of their employer and new colleagues, can continue to develop their professional and clinical skills, reflect on their progress and plan their future professional development.

-The following Q&A help explain the PDP.
+The following FAQs should help to explain the PDP.
 You can also watch our short film about the PDP.

 The PDP is a self-assessment system that aims to instil a conscious and conscientious approach to professional learning.
 It provides a structure for new and recent graduates including overseas graduates (and for others returning to practice after a break), to reflect on their progress in developing their confidence and competence across a number of clinical areas, measured against the general RCVS Professional Development Phase (PDP) Competences.